 Ministry to the youth remained an important concern.
 To accomplish this goal while addressing the need to increase our physical facilities, a new plan for staffing was introduced in the Spring of 2000.
 This plan, Building for Ministry 2000, proposed the addition of two full-time staff members with the reduction of Dave Hileman's responsibilities.
 Dave would continue to preach and do some teaching while his work with the Virginia Evangelizing Fellowship increased.
 Two people within the congregation were identified as having the gifts suited to these positions: Dave Faith, an elder, became Associate Minister, and Leanne Pettit became the Youth-Music-Drama Director in June of 2000.
 David, his wife Karen, and son Paul, had been active members here for four years.
 Leanne, a recent graduate of the College of William & Mary, had worshipped with the church during her time at the college.

 The second part of the Building for Ministry plan was an expansion and renovation of the church building, based on a concept contributed by Beth Crowder, an architect from our fellowship.
 It included a new foyer, large classroom, and an office area on the entry level, with a lift to the sanctuary level.
 A handicap accessible restroom was added on the sanctuary level, along with a Welcome Center.
 Sanctuary renovations included replacement of pews with chairs to increase seating capacity, an expanded platform area, new ceiling, and sound and video systems.
 The Finance Committee recommended an initial commitment of $60,000 and on June 11 a special offering of $63,774.41 was received.
 Financing for the $400,000 project was arranged with Church Development Fund, and Henderson, Inc. began construction in July.
 With the great co-operation of the builders, worship continued in the building each Sunday.
 The facility was completed and dedicated on March 25, 2001.
 In the late Winter of 2003, Steve Sandefur, a graduate of Johnson Bible College of 1982, was hired as Lead Minister.
-Steve, his wife Denise, graduate of Vincennes University in Vincennes Indiana and their son Saul came here from Shaker Prairie Christian Church, a rural church outside of Carlisle Indiana.
+Steve, his wife Denise, graduate of Vincennes University in Vincennes Indiana, and their son Saul came here from Shaker Prairie Christian Church, a rural church outside of Carlisle Indiana.
 Steve served as the Lead Minister preaching and teaching until June of 2010 and now continues in ministry in Kentucky.

 Our current Lead Minister Fred Liggin, along with his wife Alison and son Ian, arrived in October of 2010.
-Our Community and our world have experienced great changes in the past forty eight years.
+Our Community and our world have experienced great changes in the past fifty-nine years.
 It remains the goal of our congregation to effectively represent Jesus Christ and His Gospel in Williamsburg.
 As every day people in every day places we are learning what it means to be joined in God's pursuit of restoring lives by the gospel of Jesus Christ, and making His Kingdom tangible to all in every day ways.